GerlechJen/UFOs/README.md

 ```

-so that when the user is done entering the filters needed, the button can be clicked to update the table.
-For the current webpage a user has to click "enter" or anywhere outside the "Filter Search" area for the filters to be applied.
-This might not be very obvious to new users and a "Filter Table" button would have been a better option.
+This way when the user is done inputting the different search criteria, the "Filter Table" button can be clicked to update the table.

-Also, an additional "Clear Table" button should have been created to clear all filters applied once clicked by the user.
-With that, the table would go back to the default state.
-With this current webpage for the table to go back to default, all filters that have been applied would have to be manually deleted.
+Also, I will recommend that a "Clear Table" button be included underneath the "Filter Table" button.
+This button would be clicked to clear all filters applied.
+With that, the table would go back to the default state without manually deleting every single entry.

+These added features are also more interactive compared to what we have currently.
+The two additional buttons suggested, have names on them that  explain their use.
+Therefore, any new visitor to the webpage knows exactly what to do while navigating the webpage.
 The code that could have created the 'Clear Tabl"e button is shown below:

 ```html
 <li class="list-group" class="btn-dark">